 How the warranty works

 If a significant mechanical fault arises with a purchased vehicle within the three-month cover period, the buyer should notify us of the issue immediately.
 If notification is not made within three months of purchase, the warranty will be deemed to have expired.
 Once it has been determined that there is likely to be a significant fault with an item covered under warranty, the car must be delivered to our premises for inspection.
 If we determine that the fault is with an item covered under warranty, the fix will be free of charge.
+All warranty work must be carried out by us at our in-house workshop and not worked on at an external garage.
 Delivery of the car to our premises is at the customer's expense.

 What is and isn’t covered